 There have been a bunch of new changes since the Disney World Reopening announcement, none of them bigger than suspending the FastPass+ service in Disney World.

 On May 28, 2020, Disney World suspended its FastPass+ system.
-This means it will not be used in the theme parks when they reopen, and all existing FastPass+ guest reservations have been canceled.
+Even since Disney World reopened, it still isn’t being used in the theme parks and all previous FastPass+ guest reservations have been canceled.

-In this post, we are going to share with you everything we know about the new FastPass+ suspension.
-We will talk about why Disney World is currently not using FastPass+ anymore at this time and what is happening to your existing FastPass+ bookings.
+In this post, we are going to share with you everything we know about the FastPass+ suspension.
+We will talk about why Disney World is currently not using FastPass+ anymore and what that means when you visit the theme parks.

-We’ll also talk about what is replacing FastPass+, what you should do about the change, and if FastPass+ is going away forever?
+We’ll also talk about what is replacing FastPass+, what you should do about the change, and when FastPass+ is coming back or if it is going away forever?

 Before we get started, please check out our Walt Disney World Reopening Guide for more information on the various changes coming to the Disney vacation planning process.